-For many homeowners, 100% coverage with solar energy is a reasonable goal.
-As long as your property is suitable for the size of the solar system you need, you should be able to fully offset your energy consumption with solar energy.
-There is no doubt that solar panels will continue to fall in cost and increase their productive capacity in the future.
-But most homeowners with solar panels don't use them as an exclusive source of residential energy.
+For many homeowners, the goal of achieving 100% coverage with solar energy is a realistic one.
+As long as your property is suitable for the size of the solar system you need, you should be able to completely offset your energy consumption with solar energy.
+The cost of solar panels is decreasing and their productive capacity is increasing, making them an attractive option for many.
+However, most homeowners with solar panels don't rely on them as their sole source of residential energy.

 Instead, they connect to the utility grid in a process called net metering (NEM).
-Net metering is a fantastic option for people who want to lower their electricity bill and increase their respect for the environment.
-For many properties, the place that makes the most sense is the roof, however, solar panels can be installed on the ground as a ground-mounted solar system if it is more suitable for your situation.
-According to consumer reports, after accounting for solar tax credits, the cost of a solar panel system in an average-sized home in the U.S.
+This is a great choice for those who want to reduce their electricity bill and increase their environmental consciousness.
+Solar panels can be installed on the roof or on the ground as a ground-mounted system, depending on what works best for your property.
+According to Consumer Reports, after accounting for solar tax credits, the cost of a solar panel system in an average-sized home in the US is around $18,840.